Paperback-iOS/website/src/help/guides/getting-started.md

 ::: tip Pre-releases
 On [GitHub](https://github.com/Paperback-iOS/app/releases), there are also pre-releases.
 These are only available for Patrons.
 If you are not a Patron, make sure to install the **Stable** builds.
-If you are interested in teasting new features early, consider becoming a Patron.
+If you are interested in testing new features early, consider becoming a Patron.
 :::

 ::: warning Warning